 330 State Park Rd, Hope; 908-459-4366

 Hike along interior woodlands and rocky vistas with trails ranging from one to six miles.
-Bring along the mountain bikes or in the winter, try your hand at cross country skiing.
-Designated areas for open for hunting, too.
+Bring along the mountain bikes or in the winter, try your hand at cross-country skiing.
+Designated areas are open for hunting, too.

 253 Skyline Dr., Oakland; 973-962-7031